 Sophie Glinka: Sophie works for both the Greater Manchester Health and Social Care partnership (in the Person Centred and Community Approaches team as Social Prescribing Lead) and The Bureau Glossop; a medium sized charity with a focus on community health and wellbeing.

-At the Bureau Sarah has developed a VCSE-led social prescribing scheme embedded within the local integrated neighbourhood structure, which has been up and running for two years.
+At the Bureau Sophie has developed a VCSE-led social prescribing scheme embedded within the local integrated neighbourhood structure, which has been up and running for two years.